Skip To Main Content

 South Carolina Tuition Grants Program - Information about the grant program based on financial need for students attending eligible independent colleges and universities in South Carolina. presentation

-**FAFSA is opens**
+**FAFSA is open**

 FAFSA Guide from Sallie Mae for the new Free Application for Federal Student Aid